Modular quantum signal processing in many variables: Discussion and conclusion

 To restate a crucial point, this work considers gadgets comprising QSP/QSVT protocols that can be linked, following intermediary processing, to other gadgets \emph{such that} their embedded functional transforms are combined in a \emph{semantically clear way}.
-This intermediary processing is generally necessary, non-trivial, and strictly subsumes the single-variable case \cite{rc_semantic_embedding_23}, which itself subsumed more limited but intriguing families of techniques in the recursive use of quantum algorithms \cite{low_optimal_pulses_14, jones_nested_not_13, kv_passband_nesting_13}.
-The key benefit of our method is that each gadget inherits the approximative efficiency and ancilla-efficient character of QSP, meaning that the complexity of achieving a desired polynomial transform is no longer coupled directly to term number, polynomial degree, or polynomial norm, as in LCU or standard QSVT \cite{motlagh2023generalized}, but instead sophisticated results in the theory of multivariable polynomial decomposition \cite{bz_decomp_85, kl_poly_decomp_89, dickerson_np_93, faugere_poly_decomp_09}, and multivariable quantum signal processing.
-In turn, this opens intriguing questions in the algorithmic complexity (or Solomonoff–Kolmogorov–Chaitin complexity) \cite{solomonoff_60, kolmogorov_65, chaitin_69} of certain approximate functional transforms under the composition of gadgets, for which our results provide an upper bound.
-The benefit of this approach to quantum algorithm design is multiform: numerical (given a new utility for low-order gadgets), experimental (given the reduced number of distinct QSP phases to compute), conceptual (given the fungibility/reusability of precomputed gadgets), and finally pedagogical (given the expanded role offered to QSP in quantum information processing).
+This intermediary processing is generally necessary, non-trivial, and strictly subsumes the single-variable case \cite{rc_semantic_alg_23}, which itself subsumed various techniques in the recursive application of quantum algorithms \cite{lyc_optimal_pulses_14, jones_nested_not_13, kv_passband_nesting_13}.
+The key benefit of our method is that each gadget inherits the approximative efficiency and ancilla-efficient character of QSP, meaning that the complexity of achieving a desired polynomial transform is no longer coupled directly to term number, polynomial degree, or polynomial norm, as in LCU or standard QSVT \cite{motlagh2023generalized}, but instead sophisticated results in the theory of multivariable polynomial decomposition \cite{bz_decomp_85, kl_poly_decomp_89, dickerson_np_93, faugere_poly_decomp_09}, and multivariable quantum signal processing (discussed in detail in Appx.~\ref{appx:performance_comparisons}).
+In turn, this allows new questions in the algorithmic complexity (or Solomonoff–Kolmogorov–Chaitin complexity) \cite{solomonoff_60, kolmogorov_65, chaitin_69} of certain approximate functional transforms under the composition of gadgets, for which our results provide an upper bound.
+The benefit of this approach to quantum algorithm design is multiform: numerical (given our ability to re-apply pre-computed gadgets elsewhere), experimental (given the reduced number of distinct QSP phases to compute), conceptual (given the ability to reason at the level of abstracted, useful quantum subroutines), and finally pedagogical (given the treatment of disparate quantum algorithms through a single lens of block-encoding manipulations).